 Shilajit Side Effects:

-If shilajit used in the right way and dosage, Shilajit is not associated with any serious side effects.
-In cases where someone takes iron supplements along with shilajit, it could lead to building up of an excess iron in the blood, as Shilajit contains a pretty high amount of iron.
-In very rare cases, it could aggravate gout or lower the blood pressure.
-But apart from those three cases, Shilajit is perfectly safe even in higher than normal quantities.
-Another possible shilajit side effects: fulvic acid side effects may similarly occur, if taken in an isolated form, as it’s not in the same arrangement that a real shilajit will be in.
+If shilajit is used in the right way and dosage, it is not associated with any serious side effects.
+In cases where someone takes iron supplements along with shilajit, it could lead to the building up of excess iron in the blood, as Shilajit contains a pretty high amount of iron.
+In very rare cases, it could aggravate gout or lower blood pressure.
+But apart from those three cases, shilajit is perfectly safe even in higher than normal quantities.
+Another possible shilajit side effect: Fulvic acid side effects may similarly occur if taken in an isolated form, as it’s not in the same arrangement that a real shilajit will be in.

 Of course, it’s always best to talk to your physician about any shilajit side effects before taking it, especially in cases where you already take prescribed drugs.

-The only shilajit side effects can be is when you take a very high dose, Shilajit might increase uric acid levels which in turn can lead to increased bile levels resulting in more problems.
+The only shilajit side effect can be when you take a very high dose, Shilajit might increase uric acid levels which in turn can lead to increased bile levels resulting in more problems.
 However, this happens only when a very large dose is administrated.

-However, it’s always a good idea to listen to your body and stop taking Shilajit if you notice symptoms of an allergic reaction, which may include nausea, dizziness, increased heart rate, itchiness etc. Keep in mind that this counts for everything we ingest and there were no reported cases of severe allergic reactions to Shilajit so it could be another shilajit side effects.
+However, it’s always a good idea to listen to your body and stop taking shilajit if you notice symptoms of an allergic reaction, which may include nausea, dizziness, increased heart rate, itchiness, etc. Keep in mind that this counts for everything we ingest and there were no reported cases of severe allergic reactions to shilajit so it could be another shilajit side effect.

-The standard supplement disclaimer applies: if you are pregnant or lactating or under a doctors care for any health condition you should consult with your physician before taking this or any other supplement.
+The standard supplement disclaimer applies: if you are pregnant, lactating, or under a doctor's care for any health condition, you should consult with your physician before taking this or any other supplement.
 The full extent of shilajit’s actions may never be completely known.
 The information presented is, therefore, incomplete and further studies are highly recommended.
 All material provided is meant for educational purposes only and should not substitute for a medical consultation.
-All readers are strongly encouraged to consult and work with an experienced health-care practitioner.
+All readers are strongly encouraged to consult and work with an experienced healthcare practitioner.